maudeve-it/ILI9XXX-XPT2046-STM32/BACKLIGHT/README.md

 |'Q'|no action

-"Displ_BackLight" function returns display status (current level) so: command 'Q' is to query display status

-PLEASE NOTE: if dimming, run Displ_BackLight('I') on startup!
-It will also start the timer clock.
+"Displ_BackLight" function returns display status (current level) so: command 'Q' is to query display status PLEASE NOTE: if dimming, run Displ_BackLight('I') on startup!
+It will also start the timer clock.<br>

 ---

 <br>